 - (a) You are required to keep hedges adjoining the Allotment Garden trimmed. - (b) You must not plant any tree, shrub, hedge or bush requiring more than twelve (12) months to mature on the Allotment Garden without first obtaining the Council's written permission. - (c) You must not cut, lop or fell any tree growing on the Allotment Garden without first obtaining the Council's written consent and if appropriate planning permission. - (d) You must not fence the Allotment Garden without first obtaining the Council's written consent.
-If You vacant the Allotment Garden You must remove any fencing You have erected during Your sub-tenancy. - (e) You must maintain and repair any permitted fences and gates forming part of the Allotment Garden and use Your best endeavours to protect any other hedges, fences
+If You vacate the Allotment Garden You must remove any fencing You have erected during Your sub-tenancy. - (e) You must maintain and repair any permitted fences and gates forming part of the Allotment Garden and use Your best endeavours to protect any other hedges, fences or gates in the Allotment Site and any noticeboard which has been, or may at any time during the sub-tenancy be, erected by the Council at the Allotment Site.

-- or gates in the Allotment Site and any noticeboard which has been, or may at any time during the sub-tenancy be, erected by the Council at the Allotment Site. - (f) You must protect any border or plot markers allocated by the Council to Your Allotment Garden and report any loss or damage to such markers to the Council as soon as possible. - (g) The Council reserves the right to remove any tree, shrub, hedge, bush, fence or gate which interferes with the use of any other plot at the Allotment Site, in the event that that You fail to take remedial action having been given fourteen (14) days' notice. - (h) You must not use any type of barbed or razor wire or anything similar for a permitted fence on the Allotment Garden which adjoins any path set out by the Council for the use of occupiers of the Allotment Site.
+- (f) You must protect any border or plot markers allocated by the Council to Your Allotment Garden and report any loss or damage to such markers to the Council as soon as possible. - (g) The Council reserves the right to remove any tree, shrub, hedge, bush, fence or gate which interferes with the use of any other plot at the Allotment Site, in the event that that You fail to take remedial action having been given fourteen (14) days' notice. - (h) You must not use any type of barbed or razor wire or anything similar for a permitted fence on the Allotment Garden which adjoins any path set out by the Council for the use of occupiers of the Allotment Site.

 In practice, the Council acknowledges that for many sub-tenants their allotment garden is not adjacent to perimeter hedges or trees.
 However, those that are have an obligation to keep them trimmed.
+Nevertheless, the Council does look to ensure that 'communal' areas are maintained by authorising and completing some maintenance tasks.